tryolabs/norfair/README.md

 ![Logo](docs/logo.png)

 Norfair is a lightweight Python library for adding object tracking to any type of detector.
 As long as the detector returns points expressed as (x, y) coordinates, such as the 2 points describing the bounding box of an object detector, or the 17 keypoints forming the poses in a pose estimator, Norfair can handle it.
-Also, the injection of additional information to each object, such as embeddings produced by the detector, or any other appearance information that may improve tracking, is supported.
+Also, using additional information such as the embeddings produced by the detector, or any other appearance information that may improve tracking, is supported.

 ## Usage

 The reason Norfair is so lax with its requirements, is because the decision of what distance function to use for matching detections with tracked objects is left to the user of the library.

-Internally, Norfair estimates the future position of each point based on its past position, and then tries to match these estimated positions with the newly detected points provided by the detector.
-The interesting part is that the way in which the distance between tracked objects and new detections is calculated is left for the user to decide.
-This keeps Norfair small internally, while at the same time making it extremelly flexible; the user can build their object tracker to be as complex as they need.
+Internally, Norfair estimates the future position of each point based on its past position.
+It then tries to match these estimated positions with newly detected points provided by the detector.
+The interesting part is that the function which calculates the distance between tracked objects and new detections is left for the user of the library to define.
+Each object tracker can therefore be made as simple or complex as needed.

-Having said this, the distance function can also be extremelly simple.
-The simplest case would probably be tracking one point per object and using the Euclidean distance as our distance function.
-This is how that would look like:
+The following is an example of a particularly simple distance function calculating the Euclidean distance between objects and detections.
+This is possibly the simplest distance function you could use in Norfair, as it uses just one single point per detection/object.

 ```python
  def euclidean_distance(detection, tracked_object):
      return np.linalg.norm(detection.points - tracked_object.estimate)
 ```

-And this is how this distance function looks working on a traffic video when using [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html) as our detector, and only using the centroids of the bounding boxes:
+To get the single point detections to use with this distance function we use [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html), and just use the centroids of the bounding boxes it produces around cars.

 ![](docs/traffic.gif)

-On the left you can see the points we get from Detectron, and on the right how Norfair tracks them.
-Even straightforward distance functions like this one can work when the tracking needed is simple.
-Click here to see a longer version of this video.
+On the left you can see the points we get from Detectron2, and on the right how Norfair tracks them.
+Even a straightforward distance function like this one can work when the tracking needed is simple.

-Norfair is built to be modular.
-This way the user can chose between inserting only a couple of Norfair's tools inside an already running video detection loop to add tracking to it, or create a new inference loop from scratch using just the building blocks provided by Norfair. [ Remove ?]

-Following this last way of doing things, this is how the full code for the previous car tracking example looks like, including the code needed to set up Detectron2:
+Norfair also provides several useful tools for creating a video inference loop.
+Here is what the full code for creating the previous example looks like, including the code needed to set up Detectron2:

 ```python
 import cv2